dauwhe/html-first/README.md

 ## What is a web publication?

-A web publication is a collection of web resources, treated as a single work, which meets user expectations of readability, personalization, simplicity, accessibility, ubiquity, and unity:
+A web publication is a collection of web resources, treated as a single logical resource, which meets user expectations of readability, personalization, simplicity, accessibility, ubiquity, and unity:

 1. I can navigate through the publication without clicking links.
-(Controversial!)
-2. If I leave the publication and go back later, the browser remembers where I was.
+2. If I leave the publication and go back later, the user agent remembers where I was.
 3. If I search on the page, the scope of the search is the entire web publication.
 4. I can always access the table of contents from the current page.
 5. I can share the Web publication’s URL.
 6. I can read the publication while offline.
-7. I can annotate the publication.
+7. I can annotate the publication, including highlights, notes, and bookmarks.
 8. I can easily change the font, font size, theme, etc.
+9. A web publication should work even with user agents that don't know about web publications (progressive enhancement).
+10. I know that I’m reading a web publication
+11. I know where I am in the publication (the beginning? the middle? the end? which chapter?).

 ## The abstract manifest